Javac-g/Java_Collection_Framework_Memory_Testing/readme.md

 # Java Collection Memory Usage Estimation

 This repository provides various approaches for estimating the memory usage of Java collections and data structures like `LinkedList`, `ArrayList`, `HashMap`, and more.
-These methods will help you understand how much memory your collections consume in different scenarios.

 ## Approaches to Estimate Memory Usage